nox-dave/trident-vuln-defi/DEPLOYED_CONTRACTS.md

 8. **Challenge3_Wrapper** - Deployed and initialized with `0.001 ether` (✅ Price structure compliant)
 9. **Registration** - Challenge3_Wrapper registered with factory
 10. **UpgradeableWalletExploit** - Deployed and executed to solve challenge
+11. **Challenge4_Wrapper** - Deployed and initialized with `0.001 ether + 0.01 ether` total:
+    - `0.001 ether` for game initialization (✅ Price structure compliant for user-facing costs)
+    - `0.01 ether` held in wrapper for automatic exploit funding (one-time deployment cost, users don't pay this)
+12. **Registration** - Challenge4_Wrapper registered with factory

 ## Notes